hemansnation/MERN-Stack-Roadmap-2022/README.md

 How to change the design of datetype input field.

-How to preview the image with file input type?
+How to preview the image with file input type?<a href="https://w3collective.com/preview-selected-img-file-input-js/">Here </a>

 enctypes -
 - application/x-www-form-urlencoded (the default)